Enumeration of interval graphs and $d$-representable complexes: Introduction

 \paragraph{One-dimensional case (counting interval graphs).} We first discuss the case $d=1$, which is of particular interest.
 Since the $1$\nobreakdash-skeleton of a $1$\nobreakdash-representable complex determines the entire complex, $1$-representable complexes are exactly the clique complexes of the well-studied class of \emph{interval graphs}, which record the nonempty pairwise intersections of $n$ closed intervals\footnote{There seems to be no consensus as to whether the empty set is an interval.
 However, the class of interval graphs is unaffected by the choice of a side in this question, for one may always replace each empty set in a $1$-representation by an interval that intersects no other.} on the real line.
 Thus the number of $1$-representable complexes on the vertex set $[n]$ is equal to the number of (labeled) interval graphs on this vertex set.

 There were several works \cite{cohen_komlos_mueller_probability,hanlon,gavoille_paul_labeling,yang_pippenger,acan_chakraborty_jo_satti_succinct} concerned with estimating the number of interval graphs.
-The currently sharpest asymptotic result is due to Gavoille and Paul \cite{gavoille_paul_labeling} who proved that $f_1(n)=\nobreak \exp\bigl(2n\log n-O(n\log\log n)\bigr)$.
+The currently sharpest asymptotic result is due to Gavoille and Paul \cite{gavoille_paul_labeling} who proved that the number of interval graphs on $n$ vertices is $\exp\bigl(2n\log n-O(n\log\log n)\bigr)$.
 The upper bound is straightforward, as an $n$-vertex interval graph is determined by the relative order of $2n$ interval endpoints in its $1$\nobreakdash-representation.
 The nontrivial part of their result is in the proof of the lower bound.
 Unaware of this result, weaker lower bounds were subsequently found by Yang and Pippenger \cite{yang_pippenger} and Acan, Chakraborty, Jo and Satti~\cite{acan_chakraborty_jo_satti_succinct}.
 A different approach was taken by Hanlon \cite{hanlon} who found a recursive expression for the generating function for the number of \emph{unlabeled} interval graphs.
 In addition, there were several works \cite{ysku,mikos} on quick algorithmic enumeration of non-isomorphic interval graphs.

 By relating the enumeration of interval graphs to that of \emph{interval orders} and applying results of Brightwell and Keller \cite{brightwell_keller}, we find an improved asymptotic for the number of the interval graphs. \begin{theorem} The number of interval graphs on the vertex set $[n]$ is $e^{2n\log n - (2+\log (\pi^2/6))n +O(\log n)}$. \end{theorem}